manlaig/manlaig.github.io/src/pages/11-19-2018-bst/bst.md

 };
 ```

 Our `node` data structure has an integer value and left and right pointers.
-This is because each node will contain a value and also 2 pointers that points to other nodes somewhere in memory.
+That means each node will contain 2 pointers that points to other nodes somewhere in memory.

-Our tree will consist of nodes, right now we have the node defined.
-Now, we need a function that connects nodes of our tree.
-This function will get a value and add a new node to our tree with that value.
+Now that `node` is defined, we need an `add` function that adds nodes to our tree.
+The `add` function starts from the root of the tree and compares the current node's value to our value parameter.
+If the value of the current node is bigger, then it visits the left child, and vice versa.
+It does this until the current node is `null`.

+The `add` function can be implemented with loops or with recursion.
+I personally think recursive solutions are more fun than loops, so here's the implementation done with recursion.

 ```cpp
 void add(node*& root, int val)